Getting Started

 Use Smart Money as context, not proof

 Smart-money fields in the scanner are counts derived from top holder rows plus wallet PnL sign.
 They are not a direct model of trader conviction.
-Read Smart Money Methodology before treating them as signal.
+Smart Money is the default setup in the app, but it is still context rather than proof.
+Read Smart Money Methodology before treating it as signal.

 Common mistakes